-Knowing how to dry figs can ensure that you have these available all year long, or at least for more than the week or so after you buy them!
+Knowing how to dry figs can ensure that you have these sweet fruits available all year long, or at least for more than the week or so after you buy them!

 How to Dry Figs?

 You will always know when a fig is ripe because it will drop to the ground, signaling that it’s ready to be eaten or dried.
-Once you gather your figs, bruise the fruits.
-At that point, carefully slice each of the figs in half, as this will speed up the drying process.them thoroughly and then pat them dry, being careful not to
+Once you gather your figs, wash them thoroughly and then pat them dry, being careful not to bruise the fruits.
+At that point, carefully slice each of the figs in half, as this will speed up the drying process.

-Bring the rackinside at night, but continue drying them for 2-3 days.
+Bring the rack back inside at night, but continue drying them for 2-3 days.
 Depending on the humidity where you live, this process could take more or less time.
-Once the figs are completely dried out, you should store them in containers in the .
-If you freeze the dried figs, they can retain their value and flavor for years!
+Once the figs are completely dried out, you should store them in airtight containers in the refrigerator.
+If you freeze the dried figs, they can retain their nutritional value and flavor for years!